Reference Guide#

 [OptionName:Parameter], separate by comma(,)

-See more information about OPTIONS
+See more information about endpoint options.

 verifymailbox:express